 Eligible employees in Leidos, Inc. are automatically enrolled in a special short- term disability insurance plan, the Leidos California Voluntary Disability Plan (Leidos CAVDP).
 This excludes employees working for subsidiaries who are covered by the State of California Short-Term Disability Insurance (CA SDI) program.
 The Leidos CA VDP is administered by Sedgwick and meets or exceeds the requirements of the state of California.

 Participants pay for coverage through contributions that are no higher than the contribution rate for the California SDI Plan.
 These rates are established each year by the California Employment Development Department.
-For the 2023 plan year, the contribution rate has been set at 0.9 percent of taxable wages.
-The maximum salary subject to this contribution is \$153,164.
-The maximum contribution is \$1,378.48 in 2023.
+For the 2024 plan year, the CA VDP employee contribution rate is 0.0 percent of taxable wages.
+Starting in 2024, there is no taxable wage base limit.